andrenormanlang/retro_comics_webshop/README.md

 # :thought_balloon: Retro Pop Comics  :speech_balloon:

-## Classic Comic Book Search and Community
+## Classic Comic Book Search, Collectors Store and Community

 Welcome to our project dedicated to lovers and collectors of classic comic book oldies!
 This platform is a comprehensive comics search tool connected to the Superhero API, enriched with an interactive webshop and a vibrant forum!